Mewte/videojs-logobrand/README.md

 This could also be useful for learning how to make Video.JS plugins.
 I put this together in only a few hours of learning Video.JS so I'm not sure how awful it is.

 It's a barebones basic for what I needed, there are possibly some more options that would be nice.
 Feel free to customize how you need.
 You can edit the videojs.logobrand.js file to edit the exact values.
-TODO: Add more custom and default parameters that can get set in the .initialize method
+TODO: Add more custom parameters

 ###Initialize logobrand
 ```JavaScript